Qld youth detention virus cluster up to 7 - Shepparton News

 The cases mark Queensland's first locally-acquired transmissions in more than a month.

-The centre will not be taking new admissions and all face-to-face visits and court appearances have been cancelled.
+The youth detention centre will not be taking new admissions and all face-to-face visits and court appearances have been cancelled.

 Authorities face a nervous wait to to discover if the cases are genomically linked to an outbreak triggered by two Logan women who dodged quarantine following a visit to Melbourne in June.

+"People are scared but at least people know we've got their backs.
+West Moreton Health and Queensland Health have ramped up really quickly, I'm really proud of the team," Ms Harding told reporters on Saturday.

-Meanwhile, pressure mounts on the state government to relax Queensland's hard border closure amid concerns for the healthcare needs of NSW-Queensland border communities.
+Meanwhile, pressure is mounting on the state government to relax Queensland's hard border closure amid concerns for the healthcare needs of NSW-Queensland border communities.

 "Lives are really being disrupted and you've got to ask why when the medical advice is not saying that is what is needed," Home Affairs Minister Peter Dutton told the Nine Network.